kevinliang43/MOC_Reporting/README.md

  2. The Data Collection Engine
  3. "Front-End" Consumers

 Layer 1 consists of the "real services" on the MOC that are responsible for providing the MOC's Virtualization Services.
 OpenStack is the keystone element here.
-Layer 2 will be impelmented during the course of this project.
+Layer 2 will be implemented during the course of this project.
 It will be responsible for using the interfaces provided by the services in Layer 1 to aggregate data and providing an API to the Layer 3 services.
 Proof-of-Concept demonstration applications at Layer 3 will be developed to showcase the ability of the Layer 2 aggregation system.

 #### Design Implications and Discussion